Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 That confidence is not misplaced.

-It’s not all debt consolidation too; Novavax just hit a major milestone in their relationship with Sanofi regarding the success of their pediatric COVID trials.
+It’s not all debt consolidation, too; Novavax just hit a significant milestone in its relationship with Sanofi regarding the success of its pediatric COVID-19 trials.

-Sanofi has entered into an arrangement to license Novavax’s products, and that includes milestones where Sanofi gives Novavax different levels of payment.
+Sanofi has entered into an arrangement to license Novavax’s products, including milestones where Sanofi gives Novavax different payment levels.

 Novavax reaching this $50 million milestone associated with their pediatric trials is essentially a “twofer” as that’s both speaking to the long-term sustainability of the company AND the success of their pediatric testing…